Skip to main content

 #

 I designed, developed, and hosted several iterations of a Minecraft server for the Northwestern community, open to all students of all skill levels.
-This server was created shortly after our class received admission to Northwestern, which happened to coincide with the start of the COVID-19 pandemic and early quarantine orders.
-It gave members of our class the opportunity to meet and engage with one another despite only being able to communicate virtually.
-Since then, this server has had 3 major iterations (plus a brief Pixelmon spinoff), with a forth on the way as of November 2021.
-Each iteration has coincided with a summer or winter break, and starting with the 2nd and 3rd map incoming members of the class of 2025 also joined us.
+Created shortly after the onset of COVID-19, this server gave new students the opportunity to meet and engage with one another in a virtual, interactive medium.
+Since 2020, this server has had 4 major iterations (plus a brief Pixelmon spinoff).
+Each iteration has coincided with a summer or winter break.
+With each year, members of the next freshmen class would join us.

 Check out a student’s YouTube video documenting a server event!